MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 ## Measurements

+Measurements of individual qubits can be performed in different bases, each represented by a Pauli axis on the [Bloch sphere](xref:microsoft.quantum.glossary#bloch-sphere).
+The *computational basis* refers to the `PauliZ` basis, and is the most common basis used for measurement.

+### Measure a single qubit in the `PauliZ` basis

-Use the `Measure` operation, which is a built-in intrinsic non-unitary operation, to extract classical information from an object of type `Qubit` and assign a classical value as a result. `Measure` has a reserved type `Result`, indicating that the result is no longer a quantum state.
+Use the [`M`](xref:microsoft.quantum.intrinsic.m) operation, which is a built-in intrinsic non-unitary operation, to measure a single qubit in the `PauliZ` basis and assign a classical value to the result.
-The input to `Measure` is a Pauli axis on the [Bloch sphere](xref:microsoft.quantum.glossary#bloch-sphere), represented by a value of type `Pauli` (for example, `PauliX`) and a value of type `Qubit`.
+`M` has a reserved return type, `Result`, which can only take values `Zero` or `One` corresponding to the measured states $\ket{0}$ or $\ket{1}$ - indicating that the result is no longer a quantum state.

 A simple example is the following operation, which allocates one qubit in the $\ket{0}$ state, then applies a Hadamard operation `H` to it and measures the result in the `PauliZ` basis.